Magenta91/Dossier/README.md

-# 🗂️ TailorTalk — AI-Powered Google Drive Assistant
+# 🗂️  AI-Powered Google Drive Assistant

 A conversational AI agent that searches, filters, and discovers files in Google Drive using natural language.